modxcms/ampify/core/components/ampify/docs/readme.txt

 # Ampify

-Turn a MODX Context into a router for Google's [Accelerated Mobile Pages](https://www.ampproject.org/) aka "AMP".
+Effortless Google [Accelerated Mobile Pages](https://www.ampproject.org/), aka "AMP", for MODX Revolution.

 ## What is it?

-Ampify is a MODX Extra that includes a toolset to easily serve AMP HTML for Google's search results pages.
+**Ampify** is a MODX Revolution Extra that includes a toolset to easily serve AMP HTML for Google's search results pages.
 The package includes a Plugin, and a sample AMP Template.

 ## What does it do?